koulanurag/opcc/README.md

     selective_risks.append(selective_risk)
     coverages.append(coverage)

-# AURCC ( Area Under Risk-Coverage Curve)
-# Ideally, we would like it to be 0
+# AURCC ( Area Under Risk-Coverage Curve): Ideally, we would like it to be 0
 aurcc = metrics.auc(selective_risks, coverages)

 # Risk-per-proportion
 rpp = 0

-# Ideally, we would like coverage resolution at k (cr_k) to be 1
+# Coverage Resolution (cr_k) : Ideally, we would like it to be 1
 k = 10
 bins = [x for x in np.arange(0, 1 + 1e-5, 1 / k)]
 coverage_resolution = np.unique(np.digitize(coverages, bins)).size / len(bins)